MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-GST-troubleshooting-tax-not-calculated.md

     For this example, both fields are set to **Error**.
 Therefore, if someone tries to post a transaction, but GST hasn't been calculated, one of the following error messages is shown:

     - **No tax lines exist:** "No tax document lines are found in tax document.
-If it is not expected, please contact your system administrator, check the tax configuration, and try again."
+If it isn't expected, contact your system administrator, check the tax configuration, and try again."
     - **No tax component lines exist:** "No tax component is applicable for line %1, please contact your system administrator, check the tax setup, and try again."
     - **The tax amount is 0 (zero):** "The tax amount is 0 for line %1, please contact your system administrator, check the tax setup, and try again."